semidark/kicli/docs/implementation-plan.md

 - Works on Linux and macOS (Windows support after 1.0)
 - Launches a PTY shell, fully scrollable/viewable with Bubbletea
-- AI chat pane, command suggestion, and command confirmation implemented
+- AI chat pane, command generator, and command confirmation implemented
 - No AI-suggested code is executed without explicit user confirmation
 - All history is stored locally, CGO-free (in SQLite)
 - Config files and history follow XDG
-- Zero telemetry; no external calls except your chosen LLM

 ---